SusmithA-14/data-operations-it-assets/README.md

 - ✔️ **Version Control**: Git workflow and collaborative development practices
 - ✔️ **Data Visualization**: Kibana dashboard creation for business intelligence
 - ✔️ **Business Analysis**: Deriving actionable insights from technical data

-## ✅ Technical Notes

-- The transformation process filters data, so `it_asset_transformed` may have fewer records than `it_asset`
-- Use `it_asset_transformed` for analysis and visualizations
-- Keep `it_asset` as the master dataset
-- All operations are logged with success/failure counts
-- Excel cleaning functions documented for reproducibility